DZ-FSDev/DS-Algo-Problems/README.md

 # DS-Algo-Problems
-This repo has various programs that solve problems with the most commonly used data structures & algorithms
+This repo has various programs that solve coding problems with the most commonly used data structures & algorithms